 Buying and financing a new home can be a daunting task and many of us turn to friends and family for advice.
-But the only experts in the mortgage field….are the experts in the mortgage field!
+Watch out for mortgage myths.
+The only experts in the mortgage field….are the experts in the mortgage field!
 Friends and family might not be the experts they think they are.
 The mortgage guidelines and interest rates are changing so frequently that unless someone is in the mortgage field as a full-time job, you should only take advice from a mortgage professional.

 So being a mortgage professional I want to outline the most common myths about mortgage lending, so you can avoid being misinformed.